Understanding Business page

 • Identify stakeholders: Know who the decision-makers and influencers are on the client side.
 This could include product owners, technical leads, or business stakeholders.
 Understand their priorities and how they measure success so you can align your contributions with their expectations.

 • Set up communication channels: Establish clear communication lines from the start.
-This could be regular standups, weekly check-ins, or Slack channels for quick updates.
+This could be regular daily scrum meetings, weekly check-ins, or Slack channels for quick updates.
 Set expectations for how often you’ll communicate and the best methods to use.
 For example, daily updates may be useful for fast-moving projects, while weekly meetings might suffice for longer timelines.

 • Understand team roles and dynamics: Get familiar with the different roles within the team, both on the Bitovi and client sides.
 Know who is responsible for what, and how different roles interact.
 For instance, if a client has multiple TPOs, understand which one oversees the area most relevant to your work to streamline communications.